nneva/mt-exercise-5/README.md

 If you decide to train and evaluate several BPE level models, make sure to run `train_bpe.sh` then `evaluate_bpe.sh` for the same model before initializing training of the next BPE level model.

-💫 To get BLEU results for different `beam-size` values run:
+💫 To get BLEU results for different `beam size` values run:

     .scripts/vary_beam_size.sh | tee -a bleu_output.txt